melissamonk-NOAA/Vermilion_2021/doc/south.knit.md

 mortality estimators based on measures such as longevity, size, age and growth, and maturity, was used to obtain estimates of natural mortality.
-The NMT currently provides 19 options, including the Hamel [-@Hamel2015] method, which is a corrected form of the Then et al. [-@Then2018] functional regression model and is a commomly applied method for west coast groundfish.
+The NMT currently provides 19 options, including the Hamel [-@Hamel2015] method, which is a corrected form of the Then et al. [-@Then2018] functional regression model and is a commonly applied method for West Coast groundfish.
 The NMT also allows for the construction of a natural mortality prior weighted across methods by the user.

 We assumed the age of 54 years to represent the practical longevity (i.e., 90% of